View this page in English | French | Spanish

 CLICK HERE to view the past Award Winners

 “What I write and how I write is done in order to save my life.…Literature is a way of knowing that I am not hallucinating, that whatever I feel is.
 It is an affirmation that sensuality is intelligence, that sensual language is language that makes sense.”

 – Barbara T. Christian

-This CSA literary award established in 2001 to honor the memory of distinguished Caribbean-American black feminist theorist Dr. Barbara T. Christian, celebrates her intellectual legacy and is given to the best book published within the most recent three-year period which explicitly and innovatively examines topics of race, gender, sexuality, class and intersectionality.
+This CSA literary award established in 2001 to honor the memory of distinguished Caribbean-American black feminist and womanist theorist Dr. Barbara T. Christian, celebrates her intellectual legacy and is given to the best book published within the most recent three-year period which explicitly and innovatively examines topics of race, gender, sexuality, class, and intersectionality.

-In paying homage to Dr. Christian’s intellectual legacy and continuing relevance to the work of the CSA, we are hopeful that we will get many wonderful and competitive submissions this year.
+In paying homage to Dr. Christian’s intellectual legacy and continuing relevance to the work of the CSA, we are confident that we will get many wonderful and competitive submissions this year as CSA celebrates its’ 49th Anniversary and 47th CSA Conference with exceptional multi-disciplinary and multi-cultural scholarship, research, education and more.
 Monographs from all disciplines and fields of scholarship in the Humanities and Caribbean Studies will be granted serious consideration.
 Preference will be given to books written by one or more authors as opposed to edited volumes or anthologies.

 PLEASE SUBMIT TWO (2) BOOKS TO*:

 DEADLINE FOR SUBMISSION IS: FRIDAY, APRIL 21, 2023